bwp91/homebridge-govee/README.md

 ### Plugin Information

 - This plugin allows you to view and control your Govee devices within HomeKit.
 The plugin:
-  - requires your Govee credentials for most device models and AWS/BLE connections
+  - requires your Govee credentials for most device models and Cloud/BLE connections
-  - requires your Govee [API key](https://github.com/bwp91/homebridge-govee/wiki/Configuration#obtaining-your-api-key) for certain light models
   - can control certain models locally via LAN control without any Govee credentials

 ### Prerequisites